skvark/Arduino-intervalometer---time-lapse-dolly/README.md

 ### Current status

-- Writing documentation, may take some time.
-Dolly is finished and working.
+- Finished.
+Modifications to code or documentation may occur.

 ### Videos